Ranked

 Overall Rating

 Beaver Creek, known to locals simply as ‘the Beav’, is a large ski area in central Colorado.
-Though undeniably overshadowed by Vas neighbor f found 10 minutes down the road, Beaver Creek has ail, it lo to offer skiers oall types.
-It even does a few things better than Vail.
-Its 2,000t acres of skiable terrain include lots of great slopes for beginners and mid-level skiers as well as places like Birds of Prey, a steep face covered in moguls that has hosted dozens of World Cup events.
+Though undeniably overshadowed by its neighbor Vail, found 10 minutes down the road, Beaver Creek has it all.
+It has a lot to offer to skiers all types, and even does a few things better than Vail.
+Its 2,000 acres of skiable terrain include lots of great slopes for beginners and mid-level skiers as well as places like Birds of Prey, a steep face covered in moguls that has hosted dozens of World Cup events.
 Beaver Creek does not see the headline-grabbing chairlift queues which occasionally strike its neighbor.
 The resort is also known for its posh villages, fine dining, and luxurious ski-in/ski-out homes.

 The terrain at Beaver Creek is quite varied.
 Though it lacks anything like Vail’s bowls or lifts that ascend far above the treeline like you see at Breckenridge, the ski area still has terrain for almost every type of skier.
 There’s a remarkably even spread of terrain, with roughly even amounts of slopes rated beginner, intermediate and advanced.
 Beginner and intermediate slopes are found all across the mountain.
 Compared to its neighbor Vail, Beaver Creek is far less crowded while offering a large resort with nearly identical snowfall.